annesadleir/rjr-aws-lambda-dummy/README.md

   * you need the `-H:ReflectionConfigurationFiles=reflect.json` bit because otherwise GraalVM doesn't like reflection, and Jackson JR uses reflection for serialization and de- of output and in-
   * `-H:+ReportUnsupportedElementsAtRuntime` should report on possible difficulties
-  * `--allow-incomplete-classpath` reports type resolution errors at run time not build time (could be worth trying without)
+  * `--allow-incomplete-classpath` reports type resolution errors at run time not build time (can avoid errors which won't ever be encountered?)

 Make the executable executable (chmod etc).